Rising prices likely to moderate white goods demand: MOFSL

-New Delhi, May 22 (IANS) Rising prices due to high commodity costs is expected to moderate demand for white goods, said Motilal Oswal Financial Services (MOFSL)
+New Delhi: Rising prices due to high commodity costs is expected to moderate demand for white goods, said Motilal Oswal Financial Services (MOFSL)

 At present, copper, plastics, steel, and aluminium form the key commodity inputs for the white goods sector.